WalletConnect/notify-client-js/README.md

-# WalletConnect Push Client
+# WalletConnect Notify Client

-> Push Client is currently under active development.
+> Notify Client is currently under active development.
 Please be aware that until v1.0 (stable) is reached, `0.x.x` releases of the package may include breaking changes on the minor semver version increment.
 This means updates could modify the API, remove deprecated features, or change default behavior.
 >
 > Please check the [release summaries](https://github.com/WalletConnect/push-client-js/releases) for any notes on important changes between versions.

 ## Installation